 The 1st semester introduces the students to different perspectives on innovation and they discover and experience the innovation process.
 The students learn about innovation theories and methods and how innovation and business is understood and managed in practice.
 The students work with industrial companies to investigate how professional organisations manage innovation.
-The students have at this semester to work with mechatronics technology from a theoretical point of view through research publications as well as through practical hands-on courses.
+The students have at this semester to work with mechatronics technoloay from a theoretical point of view through research publications as well as through practical hands-on courses.
 The students will learn about business development and how to develop an efficient business plan.
 The students have to perform practical innovation by in a creative way transform researched technology to a physical product and argue the business potentials.
+In the process, the business development regarding sustainable logistics and manufacturing has to be illustrated and argued.
 The students will in a practical way discover the entire value chain in business development.
 The knowledge provided will enhance the students' capabilities within innovation practice as well as enhance their competencies within a specific business or technology subject.
 This semester prepares them for the coming semesters, where the gained understanding should be used in other related innovation courses as well as in the technical or business courses.